kabirt7/fakeOS/README.md

 - Calculator modal
 - Notes modal - can add or delete notes.
 Reset when session re-loads

+## Issues

+- I had originally added the modals through js modifying of index innerHTML.
+However, I have changed the project such that all the modals are hard-coded into index.html.
+This way I can alter their display through hiding the root modal element.
+- Configuring the modal functionality with code that is injected through innerHTML injected from js files didn’t always register when referincing them by ID.
+The DOM content had loaded, however the js logic file just wasn’t registering the injected code when scanning the HTML.
+- For the Calculator Modal, I’ve used eval() which I’ve since learned is deprecated due to security risks.
+This is due to the ability of eval to execute any code passed to it as a String.

 ## Future Goals

 - Use local storage API for the Notes Modal so that it can be used functionally and not reset after every session
 - Add a basic info modal that is shown when ‘About This Mac’ is clicked in the page banner.
 - Re-do calculator functionality without eval()
 - Make the yellow and green modal buttons have a minimise and enlarge size functionality (respectively) instead of currently where they all have close-modal functionality